managedkaos/glossary/README.md

 ## L

 ## M

-- **Middleware** - Software that acts as a bridge between an operating system or database and applications.
+**Middleware** - Software that acts as a bridge between an operating system or database and applications.

+---

+**Mid-Tier Core Switches (MTCS)** - Regional aggregation devices

 ## N